-- Parking: car park at Uttakleiv Beach (charge applies).
-Click here for directions
+- Parking: car park at Uttakleiv Beach (charge applies, facilities provided).
+Directions.

-- Level of difficulty: 3/5 -moderate, possible some steep sections.
+- Level of difficulty: 3/5 – moderate, steep but straight forward.
 Norwegian standards: BLUE – moderate.

 - Veggen weather: Veggen weather forecast (Haukland)

-How to get to Veggen hike start point, parking information
+How to get to Veggen trail head, parking information

 Hiking Veggen from Uttakliev Beach

 When we first saw the path climbing Veggen slopes, we weren’t sure whether we should really follow it!
 The hike began with a very steep, muddy section climbing to a low saddle.
-Ascent required a lot of care and focus; in couple of places our path was also a home to a little stream.
+Ascent required a lot of care and focus; in couple of places the path was accommodating a little stream, hence it was muddy and slippery.

-‘Well’, Bea said, ‘it’s OK to climb up, but it’s going to be a challenging way down!’
+‘Well’, Bea said, ‘it’s OK to climb up, but going down will be a challenge!’
 Fortunately, as we discovered later, the muddy and steep section didn’t present much problem on our return to the car park.

 After about 20 minutes of steep climb we reached a saddle.
 With great relief we sat on lush grass to take a short break.
 The saddle happened to be a spacious meadow with small, blue-watered lake, Vasskarvatnet.